 is less than 5% of what we believe to be present”

-Laboratory of Dark Matters aims to echo the ethos, aspirations and to some extent physicality of the underground scientific research facility.
-In defining this space the artists will conduct their own research, record their evidence and create work for an exhibition that will evolve during the Guest Projects residency.
-Boundaries between art and science will become blurred as investigations proceed and explore not only the physics of our existence but our beliefs and mythologies.
+At Guest Projects the artists will adopt a laboratory ethos, conducting their own research and creating new work that will evolve during the residency.
+Boundaries between art and science will be tested as investigations proceed and explore not only the physics of our existence but our beliefs and mythologies.